Equity Policy and Procedures

 2. Appellate Procedures

-A member of the Senior Administrative Cabinet or his/her designee will serve as the Appellate Officer.
+A member of the Senior Administrative Cabinet or his/her design will serve as the Appellate Officer.
 After considering all relevant documentation and, if deemed necessary by the Appellate Officer, meeting with the parties or others, the Appellate Officer will make a final decision.
-The Appellate Officer’s decision will be provided to both parties within seven (7) days after the conclusion of the Appellate Officer’s review.
+The Appellate Officer’s decision will be provided to both parties within a reasonable time after the conclusion of the Appellate Officer’s review.

 J. Procedural Discretion